priyamkapadiya07/VCall/README.md

-# One-to-One Video Calling Web Application
+# VCall: Premium Peer-to-Peer Video Calling

-A temporary, modern one-to-one video calling web application built with the MERN stack (React, Node.js, Express, Socket.IO, WebRTC).
-This application focuses on simplicity and privacy—no database is used, and user information is never stored.
+A completely private, secure, and modern one-to-one video calling web application built with the MERN stack (React, Node.js, Express, Socket.IO, WebRTC).
+This application focuses on simplicity and privacy—no database is used for the core application, and user information is never stored.

+## ✨ Core Features

+- **🎥 High-Quality WebRTC:** Crystal clear, peer-to-peer video and audio streams.
+- **⚡ Real-Time Signaling:** Lightning-fast connection establishment via Socket.IO.
+- **🔒 Secure & Private:** No database, no accounts, completely anonymous.
 Rooms exist only while users are connected.

-## Features

-- 🎥 High-quality WebRTC video and audio
-- ⚡ Real-time signaling with Socket.IO
-- 🔒 No database, no accounts, completely anonymous
-- 🎨 Modern, responsive dark theme UI with Tailwind CSS
-- 🖥️ **Screen Sharing**: Native desktop screen sharing with seamless hot-swapping.
+- **🖥️ Screen Sharing:** Native desktop screen sharing with seamless hot-swapping between camera and screen.
-- 🔄 **Smart Camera Switch**: Toggle between front and back mobile cameras with robust hardware fallbacks.
+- **🔄 Smart Camera Switch:** Toggle between front and back mobile cameras with robust hardware fallbacks.
-- 📌 **Draggable Picture-in-Picture**: Custom PiP overlay that can be freely dragged anywhere on the screen with smart edge-clamping and auto-alignment.
+- **📌 Draggable Picture-in-Picture:** Custom PiP overlay that can be freely dragged anywhere on the screen with smart edge-clamping.
-- 📶 **Network Optimization**: Auto-degrades video quality on poor connections to ensure audio remains crystal clear.
-- 📱 **Mobile & Native Feel**: Hideable controls, touch-friendly UI, and globally disabled text-selection/media-dragging for a true native app experience.

-## Prerequisites

-- Node.js (v18 or higher)
-- npm or yarn
+- **📱 Native Mobile App Feel:** Hideable controls, disabled pull-to-refresh on calls, disabled zooming, and touch-friendly UI.

+## 🔴 Local Call Recording (New!)

+VCall now supports secure, fully local call recording!
+Your recordings are never uploaded to a server—they are saved directly to your browser's IndexedDB.

+- **Audio Only or Video & Audio:** Choose what you want to capture before starting.
+- **Pulsing Indicator:** A sleek recording timer and red dot appears so you know exactly when you're recording.
+- **Local Storage Management:** Preview your recordings in a built-in media player, download them as `.webm` files directly to your device, or delete them when you're done.

+### How to Access the Recordings Page (Easter Egg) 🕵️‍♂️
+Because privacy is our priority, the `/record` dashboard is completely hidden from the main UI.
+To access it:
+- **On Desktop:** Go to the Home Page and **Triple-Click (3 times fast)** on the "Secure & Private" icon/text.
+- **On Mobile:** Go to the Home Page and **Long-Press (1 second)** on the "Secure & Private" icon/text.
+*(Alternatively, you can just type `/record` into your browser's address bar).*

+## 📲 Progressive Web App (PWA)

+VCall is fully configured as a Progressive Web App.
+You can install it directly onto your Desktop, Android, or iOS device!
+- **Offline Access:** Once installed, you can open the app and view your saved recordings locally even without an internet connection.
+- **Native Experience:** Runs in standalone mode without a browser address bar, completely preventing accidental zooms or pull-to-refreshes.
+- **How to Install:** Simply visit the website on a supported browser (like Chrome or Safari).
+An "Install App" button will smoothly appear in the top right corner of the home screen!

-## Local Development Setup
+## 🚀 Local Development Setup

 1. **Clone the repository** (or download the source code).
 2. **Setup the Server (Backend)**